 How do alcohol allergies start?

 It begins with exposure to an allergen.
 In this case, alcohol.
-This can happen suddenly after a lifetime of drinking alcohol without any trouble.
+This reaction can happen suddenly after a lifetime of drinking alcohol without any trouble.

 An allergy to alcohol should never be ignored and pushed aside.
 If left untreated, it can quickly become worse.
-A possible alcohol allergy should be discussed with your doctor before drinking alcohol since, in rare cases, severe allergic reactions can be fatal.

 Alcohol intolerance symptoms